A dark, shadowy close up of a cow's right eye.

 Common injuries range from conditions like tendonitis and carpal tunnel syndrome, to life-threatening injuries, often caused by the deadly combination of long hours, tiring work, and making thousands of cuts each shift with sharp knives designed to easily slice through bone.

-“Meatpacking is the most dangerous factory job in America.” — Human Rights Watch.
+“Meatpacking is the most dangerous factory job in America.” — Human Rights Watch

 The personal cost

 Pressure to keep up with the relentless pace of slaughter and ‘processing’ forces most workers to employ a range of coping mechanisms to deal with their natural aversion to the suffering of the cow, pig or lamb in front of them.
-They have to distance themselves mentally, and see these animals simply as ‘units of production’ — creating a situation explosively primed for the type of abattoir abuse we tragically see all too often.
+They have to distance themselves mentally, and see these animals simply as ‘units of production’ – creating a situation explosively primed for the type of abattoir cruelty we tragically see all too often.

 Assistant Professor Timothy Pachirat, who worked undercover for several months in a US cattle abattoir, elaborates: